 The Fund does not employ any personnel.
 The management of the Fund is entrusted to the Fund Manager.
+A detailed description of the remuneration of the Fund Manager is provided on pages 27-28 of this report.

 Administrative organization and internal controls